huggingface/trl/CONTRIBUTING.md

 ### Working with Warnings

+Warnings play a critical role in guiding users toward resolving potential issues, but they should be used thoughtfully to avoid unnecessary noise.
+Unlike logging, which provides informational context or operational details, warnings signal conditions that require attention and action.
+Overusing warnings can dilute their importance, leading users to ignore them entirely.

 When working with warnings in the codebase, please follow these principles:

 1. **Warnings must be actionable**
    Every warning raised should be actionable and provide clear guidance on how to address or resolve the underlying issue.
 For example, a deprecation warning should include an alternative method or function that can be used.

-2. **Warnings should not indicate normal behavior** Warnings should not be triggered for issues that do not affect functionality.
-They must not appear for the expected, intended operation of the software.
-Warnings should highlight potential problems, not reflect normal behavior.
+2. **No warnings for supported operations**
+   Warnings must not occur during normal, supported operation of the software, even in edge or rare cases.
+If the behavior is supported—even if uncommon—the code should remain silent.
+In other words, warnings should not be used as a substitute for logging.

+   - If the user's action is **invalid or unsupported**, the code should raise an exception.
+   - If the user's action is **valid but potentially suboptimal** (e.g., conflicting arguments), a warning may be appropriate but must clarify the issue and how to resolve it.
+For example:
+     *"Both `foo` and `bar` were provided, but only one is allowed.
+Ignoring `foo`.
+Please pass only one of these arguments."*

    In other words, warnings should not be used as a substitute for logging.

 3. **Use the appropriate warning type**
    Use the appropriate warning types (e.g., `DeprecationWarning`, `UserWarning`) for features that are being phased out or for behaviors that should be addressed in future versions.